ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.6.1 =
+* Fix - Player lists with a team selected showing players from other teams.
+* Fix - REST API endpoints not resolving for players.
+* Fix - Empty system status page.

 = 2.6 =
 * Feature - Results matrix layout for calendars.